The dangers of drinking games are many. Here we explain their dangers and how to either prevent them or reduce them.

 Drinking too much makes people feel less inhibited.
 This can lead to poor decisions.
 For example, you might tell someone exactly what you think of them.
 Or you could act very foolishly in other ways.
 Later, you might discover videos of your embarrassing behavior posted on social media.
 This could also come back to haunt you when you apply for a job.
 So it could have long-term harm.

 An example is the game “Never Have I Ever.”
 It goads players into confessing secrets they would never reveal if sober.
-For example, engaging in illegal or immoral activities.
+For instance, engaging in illegal or immoral activities.

 Another game is called “Most Likely.”
 Someone begins by asking players “Which person here is most likely to _____?”
 Players then point to the one “most likely to.”
 The questions center around things that are likely to be embarrassing or even humiliating.
 For example, who’s most likely to become a sex worker, or who’s most likely to end up in prison.

 Obviously, people can be humiliated or mortified and friendships destroyed.
-In addition, people can destroy their reputation.
+Also people can destroy their reputation.

 Sexually Transmitted Diseases (STDs)